master-q/masterq-docs/presentations/20141019_osc_tokyo_ats/20141019_osc_tokyo_ats.md

 * We want to use Metasepi OS for daily desktop usage (e.g. web browser, programming, office suite, ... etc.)
 * We have surveyed may functional languages (e.g. Haskell, OCaml, MLton, ... etc.)

-# Kernel developers want type
+# Kernel developer wants type
 ![background](img/world_without_trees.png)

 * Kernels are developed with C.